-Thousands of individuals undergo occupational therapy (OT) to improve the quality of their life.
-As of 2019, there were over 140,000 occupational therapists in the United States.
-Yet, few people understand what OT is and how it can help them in their everyday lives.
-We’re celebrating National Occupational Therapy Month this April by explaining exactly what it is and how it could help you get back to your regular activities.
+Thousands of individuals undergo occupational therapy (OT) to improve their quality of life.
+In 2021, there were over 130,000 occupational therapists in the United States.
+Yet, only some people understand what OT is and how it can help them in their everyday lives.
+Cary Orthopaedics is celebrating Occupational Therapy Month this April by explaining how this healthcare profession helps people learn to perform everyday tasks at home or in the workplace.

 What is occupational therapy?

 Occupational therapy helps people of all ages accomplish home- or work-related tasks through therapeutic techniques.
 The main goal of this form of therapy is to help patients regain the ability to perform daily activities on their own.
 This differs somewhat from physical therapy, which aims to improve a patient’s strength and mobility and help them manage joint pain.

 OT helps with fine motor skills, visual perception, sensory processing and cognitive thinking skills.
 During an OT appointment, you will learn how to finish everyday tasks such as getting dressed, cleaning and cooking.
 These tasks can be achieved through the use of assisted living devices or other methods that work best for your body.

 People have relied upon OT since the early 1900s, especially when wounded soldiers came home from war.
 Occupational therapy did not receive recognition until 1920 in Ontario, Canada.
 From there, new guidelines and requirements began to help expand and professionalize the practice.
 Now, OT is employed all over the world.

 Can OT help me?

 People of all ages, including infants, children and the elderly, can benefit from occupational therapy.
 It can help improve physical, sensory or cognitive issues that may interfere with their ability to perform daily tasks.

 OT can help treat the symptoms of a range of conditions, including: